threader/PC-Tuning/docs/post-install.md

 ## Memory Cleaner

 - Feel free to skip this step as it is not required, Microsoft fixed the standby list memory management issues in a later version of Windows.
-[Memory Cleaner](https://github.com/danskee/MemoryCleaner) also allows us to set the kernel timer-resolution globally however the behaviour of timer-resolution changed in 2004+ as explained in [this article](https://randomascii.wordpress.com/2020/10/04/windows-timer-resolution-the-great-rule-change/), rendering these methods useless.
+[Memory Cleaner](https://github.com/danskee/MemoryCleaner) ([alternative link](https://git.zusier.xyz/Zusier/MemoryCleaner)) also allows us to set the kernel timer-resolution globally however the behaviour of timer-resolution changed in 2004+ as explained in [this article](https://randomascii.wordpress.com/2020/10/04/windows-timer-resolution-the-great-rule-change/), rendering these methods useless.

 - Place ``C:\prerequisites\Memory-Cleaner.exe`` in win + r, ``shell:startup`` & open it.